maneeshmenon/AKS/README.md

 Deploy
 ======

-Step 1: Ensure that the config file is updated.
+1. Ensure that the config file is updated.
 Location of the file is gitclouddrive -> AKS -> Deployment -> DeploymentScripts -> config.conf
-Step 2: Execute the bash scripts in the chronological order
+2. Execute the bash scripts in the chronological order